StellaGreen/Dapp_ComEth/README.md

 - testnet use : Rinkeby
 - **ComEth dApp**

-  This repository contains a React project for our DAO-like ComEth dApp using the Ethereum Blockchain.
-There will be a "ComEth Factory" allowing a user to create a personalized ComEth project according to its own needs.
-Each ComEth gathers users who have common interests and offers them tools to organize their activity in a entirely decentralized way, including voting and managing the Ethers of a common pot.
+This repository contains a React project for our DAO-like ComEth DApp using the Ethereum Blockchain.
+There will be a "ComEth Factory" allowing a user to create a personalized ComEth project.
+Each ComEth gathers users together and offers them the tools to manage their common pot through the payment of a monthly subscription and a voting system, all in an entirely decentralized structure.

 ---

 ## Installation

-To use this dApp you need to "fork" this repository :
+To use this DApp you need to "fork" this repository :

 - Dapp_ComEth :